 Many hunters simply want to know what the best mallard duck call is.
 But this question can only be answered by understanding which type will be best suited for the type of hunting situations encountered along with skill level of the operator.
 For instance extra volume will be needed when hunting during high winds, migrator days, competitive situations, or when hunting wide open areas and pulling ducks from a distance.
 But too effectively work educated or call shy ducks most often a softer more easily controlled instrument is best.
 Then again there is still the decision between a single or double reed design.
 There just is no simple answer to the best, or what is the magic flute so many hunters hunt for.
-Let’s take a closer look at what is available on the market to best answer this question.

-Open Water - This duck call produces the greatest volume and is a good choice when you're hunting wide-open areas, windy conditions, migrating ducks, aggressive ducks, and can be effective when hunting in areas with a high degree of competition.
+Open Water Calls Produce the greatest volume and are a good choice when you're hunting wide-open areas, windy conditions, migrating ducks, aggressive ducks, and can be effective when hunting in areas with a high degree of competition.
 While many are advertised to produce the loudest hail to the softest quack it is very difficult for most hunters to get realistic sounds along with control of volume on the lower end of volume capability.

-Mid-Range - Located in the middle a good mult-purpose selection when an open water style may be too much but yet a timber style just isn't enough.
-We use these types a great deal throughout the year because they are extremely versatile and they can be used in a variety of different conditions and terrains.
-This style usually has both a good sounding low end and fairly simple to control, and enough volume to get the ducks attention.
+Mid-Range calls in respect to volume are a perfect choice when an open water style may be too much but yet a timber style just isn't enough.
+We use this type a great deal throughout the year because they are extremely versatile and can be used in a variety of different conditions and terrains.
+This style usually has both a realistic sounding low end, fairly simple to control, and enough volume to get the ducks attention.

-Timber Duck Calls produce the softest and most realistic sound along with being to very easy to control this type of call is not just for the timber, but an excellent choice to use in any of the following situations; tight closed in areas, calm days, call shy or heavily hunted ducks, ducks that you're hunting over ice and whenever you need to sound as realistic and natural as possible.
-Be sure to read Why You Need To Own A Timber Duck Call.
+Timber Duck Calls produce the softest and most realistic sound along with being to very easy to control.
+By no means just for the timber, but an excellent choice to use in any of the following situations; tight closed in areas, calm days, call shy or heavily hunted mallards, or ducks that you're hunting over ice and whenever you need to sound as realistic and natural as possible.

 While the decision between single or double reed is really a matter of preference there are some subtle differences worth noting.
 If your first getting started, or just don't want to practice any more than you have to I would recommend purchasing a double reed.
-Today many double reed duck calls are capable of producing nearly the same volume as a single reed.
+Today many double reed calls are capable of producing nearly the same volume as a single.
 The only limiting factor of a double reed is that you will not be able to change the pitch of the sound as much as a single reed.
-Please note that double reed duck calls do have a tendency to stick when temperatures dip below 40 degrees.
+Please note that double reed may have a tendency to stick when temperatures dip below 40 degrees.